gparmer/lock_dictatorship/README.md

 # Welcome to the Glorious Lock-topia

-> Narrator: The counter-revolution was over-sold.
+> Narrator: The lock-free revolution was over-sold.
 When the
 > node-citizenry had to actually write lock-free algorithms, race
 > conditions tore across society, and the ABA problem was the nail in
 > the coffin of the lock-free hopes and dreams.
 The path to order